regular-life/Codeforces-CLI-Tool/README.md

 - Ensure that you have the required packages installed and add the project directory to your `PATH` using the provided installation script.

 - Please read and make necessary changes in `config/config.yml`.
-Additionally, check and define `YOUR_TERMINAL_RC_FILE` in `scripts/install.sh`.
+Additionally, check and define `YOUR_TERMINAL_RC_FILE` in `scripts/install.sh` and `scripts/install-venv-setup.sh`.

 - Although `encrypt.py` is currently unused, it will be implemented soon.
+Or maybe some other encryption format (I need to search for something like this).

 - This project has been developed and tested on Arch Linux.
 While efforts have been made to ensure compatibility with different operating systems, flawless performance on all platforms is not guaranteed.